-Running a full vote by mail "cure program" (where organizations help track down voters whose vote by mail ballots have been rejected and help them "cure" the ballots) can be complicated and is usually beyond the capacity of smaller organizations.
-That said, it can be enormously helpful for you to educate your constituents about how to track their own ballots, and how to contact their election official's office if they need to cure their ballot.
+Running a full mail ballot "cure program" (where organizations help track down voters whose ballots have been challenged and help them "cure" the ballots) can be complicated and is usually beyond the capacity of smaller organizations.
+That said, it can be enormously helpful for you to educate your constituents about how to track their own ballots, and how to contact their official elections office if they need to try to cure any issues with their mail ballot.